controlf/mift/README.md

 To build an executable file, execute 'pyinstaller spec.spec' from a command shell in the root directory of mift.

+NB: This tool currently supports iOS version <= 14.7.
+Support for iOS 15 is currently under development.

 Contact/Author - mike.bangham@controlf.co.uk